albatros69/visual_transfer/README.md

 There is a waste of bits for the first field: let's assume this is on purpose, for future use.
-The header and payload are concatenated and encoded in base32 (with the '=' sign replaced by a '#'), before being encoded in the QR-code in alphanumeric mode (thus the '='/'#' shenanigan to cope with the two different alphabet).
-All this is a tradeoff to put as much data inside a single QR-code.
+The header and payload are concatenated and encoded in base32 (with the '=' sign replaced by a '#'), before being encoded in the QR-code in alphanumeric mode (thus the '='/'#' shenanigan to cope with the two different alphabets).
 Binary mode is not a reliable solution because of the decoders that often choke on pure binary data.
+All this is then a tradeoff to put as much data as possible inside a single QR-code.

 Based on all this, you should choose the version and the EC level of the QR-code based on your hardware (screen size, webcam quality, etc.) but also to accomodate for this header, meaning that, for high and quartile EC level, any version greater than 3 is sufficient, and for medium and low, any version greater than 2.

 There is also obviously a structural limit to the size of the file you can transfer.
-First, as the size is encoded on 64 bits, you are limited by this, but this should be too much of an issue.
+First, as the size is encoded on 64 bits, you are limited by this, but this should not be too much of an issue.
 Secondly, the chunk sequence number on 32 bits also limits the total size, depending essentially on the version and EC level of the QR-code.
 For instance, with a v10 'L' QR-code, you can transfer up to 920GB.
 If you use v25 instead, you will be able to transfer up to 4.5TB.

 ## The sender